oak in hand

 FOCUS ON:

-The Tallmadge Foundation presents the 2023 Annual Report
+The Tallmadge Foundation presents the 2024 Annual Report

-Submitted by Helene Hussing, President
+Submitted by Helene Hussing, Past President

+At the Annual Meeting held on November 12, 2024 at The Venue on Tallmadge Circle, Trustees received the Annual Report.
 This Report serves as a testament to the incredible work and dedication of our trustees and supporters.
 It is a reflection of the impact we have made together in pursuit of our mission.

 Click on this link to see the full report:

-2023 TF Annual Report
+2024 TF Annual Report

 Qualified Charitable Distributions